IBM/ai-on-z-containers/README.md

 ## Scope

-The purpose of this project is to provide container build files for AI software that can be utilized in s390x environments.
+The purpose of this project is to provide __sample__ container build files for AI software that can be utilized in s390x environments.

 These container files (i.e., dockerfiles or containerfiles) are provided as examples that can be used directly